EWU-MRAR-AI-ML-Courses/NLP/README.md

 - **Sentiment Analysis:** Methods for analyzing and predicting sentiments in text.
 - **LLM Based Approaches:** Exploring the capabilities and applications of Large Language Models in NLP.

-# How to Contribute

-We encourage contributions!
-If you have a project, notebook, or resources related to NLP, you're welcome to contribute.

-To contribute:
+# To use:

 - Fork the repository.
-- Create a new branch for your contribution (git checkout -b feature/YourFeature).
+- Create a new branch for your change (git checkout -b feature/YourFeature).
-- Add your contributions.
+- Add your changes.
 - Commit your changes (git commit -am 'Add some feature').
 - Push to the branch (git push origin feature/YourFeature).
 - Create a new Pull Request.